fcabecciaw/cpsa-example/README.md

 rm -rf code data *.md *.txt *.sh cd ..
 ```
--->

 In practical applications, the input image often contains multiple vehicles, or there are many areas as the background, so it is usually used together with an object detection CNN, which means firstly use the object detection network to detect the vehicle area and cut the original image according to the bounding box which is the output of the object detection network, then send the cropped image to the network for classification.
-In the ``pt_vehicle-color-classification_3.5``
+In the `pt_vehicle-color-classification_3.5`
 you could use the YoloV3 CNN to detect the cars in the VCoR dataset and use cropped images to build a new dataset to train and test the model.
 If your input image contains little background, or your CNN is not used in conjunction with an object detection CNN, then you can skip this step (which is what done indeed in this tutorial. but it may be an interesting extension).

-This vehicle color model falls under the [Vitis AI Library “classification” examples](https://github.com/Xilinx/Vitis-AI/blob/master/examples/vai_library/samples/classification/readme):
+This vehicle color model falls under the Vitis AI Library “classification” examples:

-- The model name is ``chen_color_resnet18_pt``, which makes it not obvious that it is actually a vehicle color classification.
+The model name is `chen_color_resnet18_pt`, which makes it not obvious that it is actually a vehicle color classification.

-- Here is the [list of the car colors](https://github.com/Xilinx/Vitis-AI/blob/master/src/vai_library/xnnpp/src/classification/car_color_chen.txt).
+Here is the list of the car colors.
 Since there are 15 colors, there are also 15 classes to be classified.

-- The DPU output will be a [data structure of classification results](https://docs.xilinx.com/r/en-US/ug1354-xilinx-ai-sdk/vitis-ai-Classification) with 15 classes.
-Such output tensor will then be used by the ARM CPU to compute the functions ``SoftMax`` and related ``Top-5`` prediction accuracy.
+The DPU output will be a data structure of classification results with 15 classes.
+Such output tensor will then be used by the ARM CPU to compute the functions `SoftMax` and related `Top-5` prediction accuracy.

-## 4.3 Execution
+4.3 Execution
-Now that the needed archives are placed in the ```/files``` folder, run the script as follows:
+Now that the needed archives are placed in the `/files` folder, run the script as follows:
 ```shell
 # If needed activate the docker image and activate the environment
 cd ${WRK_DIR} # you are now in Vitis_AI subfolder